 A typical day begins with walking the dogs at 8 a.m.
 As soon as you unlock the shelter gate for the first time in the morning, you will be bombarded with a cacophony of excited barks.
 They just can’t wait to go on that walk!
 Some of the dogs will go on leashes, some may need harnesses, while some can go without.
 It all depends on their levels of obedience.

-Several volunteers will have to stay behind to clean the cages, replace bedding and prepare food for the dogs so that they will come home to clean beds and a food bowl ready in their cages.
+Several volunteers will stay behind to clean the cages, replace bedding and prepare food for the dogs so that they will come home to clean beds and a food bowl ready in their cages.
 Talk about 5-star treatment.

 After the dogs return, volunteers will continue cleaning around the kennel areas, raking dead leaves, refilling water bowls, and washing the beddings.